thomasluijkman/pih2ed-solutions/README.md

 I will continue working on this repository until it is finished.

-Currently, the repository holds the solutions for chapter 1.
+Currently, the repository holds the solutions for chapters 1 and 2.

 DISCLAIMER: I am a CS student myself and do not have the official solutions myself.
+Exercises which contain an answer in the book are checked for correctness.
+However, solutions may still differ from the solutions in the book, so long as they are still correct.